Giselesoubeiga/Maven-project/README.md

 	•	Select Teams and Email for quick and reliable communication.

 This version is straightforward, genuine, and reflects enthusiasm without sounding overly formal or automated.
 Let me know if you’d like more adjustments!
+Here’s how you could craft a concise and professional referral message:

+“I would like to refer Veroline Malongfor for a position at our company.
+She is a highly experienced DevOps Engineer with over 7 years of expertise in AWS, Kubernetes, Terraform, and CI/CD pipelines.
+Her proven ability to optimize cloud infrastructure and streamline operations would make her a valuable addition to our team.
+Please let me know the next steps for processing this referral.”